fishynuke/Simply-Love-SM5/README.md

 ## About

 This is a self-customized Simply Love (v4.8.6) theme to support Chinese(Traditional) display.
-Some fonts and lua files have to be modified so I can't just translate the ini lang file.
+Some fonts and lua files have to be modified to make Chinese texts look nice.
+I can't just translate the ini lang file to do the job.

 You will have to replace the zh.ini in Themes\_fallback\Languages.
 The file will be uploaded soon.
 But I'll find a way to avoid doing this.

 ## Notice

-This repo is still being work in progress.
+This customized theme still needs to be tested.
 Please wait for a release.

+## Updates

+The original theme has upgraded to v4.8.7, so is this one :)

 # Simply Love (StepMania 5) 繁體中文定制版